albirrkarim/mozilla-hubs-installation-detailed/EXPERIENCE.md

 ### - Can't install erlang with asdf

-i succeed install elixir with asdf but not erlang
+I succeed install elixir with asdf but not erlang

 then i install erlang 23.3 with `.deb` file

+### - mix deps.get can't

+I succeed install elixir with asdf but not erlang

+then i install erlang 23.3 with `.deb` file. sorry i forget the link

-### - Error that i can't explain hahaha
+### - Unlogic solve that i can't explain hahaha

-Sometimes the server is unlogic. stay tune i will update this experience sharing.
+Sometimes the server is unlogic.

+Problem A + solution A -> fail

+Problem A + solution B -> fail

+Problem A + solution C -> fail

+Couple hour later or doing restart / or change my VPN location

+problem A + solution A -> suceess